Make spring cleaning manageable with this 7 day spring cleaning challenge!

 - Vacuum your mattress, flipping if necessary.

 - Wipe down baseboards and windowsills (including in the window tracks), clean blinds, ceiling fan, and wipe down mirrors.
+(Change direction of the fan if needed.)

 - Dust furniture and vacuum.